Ayms/torrent-live/README.md

 The streaming will start while the file is being downloaded.

-If you have already created a blocklist using the 'findspies' or 'findspiesonly' options previously or if you have created it by yourself or if you are using our dynamic blocklist, then it will systematically be used to block the related IP addresses, as well as the method to protect your privacy and detect/block the monitoring spies, please see the 'Findspies' section below for more details.
+If you have already created a blocklist using the 'findspiesonly' options previously or if you have created it by yourself or if you are using our dynamic blocklist, then it will systematically be used to block the related IP addresses, as well as the method to protect your privacy and detect/block the monitoring spies, please see the 'Findspies' section below for more details.

 If you have something like Chromecast you can use the Chrome browser and the Cast extension (https://chrome.google.com/webstore/detail/google-cast/boadgeojelhgndaghljhdicfkmllpafd) to send it to your TV.